Grailas/CodingPiratesAalborg/README.md

 **Guides**

 The Guides folder contains various teaching utilities, such as guides and tutorials.
-Both source files and compiled pdfs can be found here.
+Compiled pdfs can be found here, along with source files in the src-folder.

 **Assets**